 There is one thing I wish I would have known when preparing Corsica trip though…

-So the last thing you want to do is drive the same road up and down while in the meantime you could be having a quiet evening reading a book or sipping a cocktail on some terrace with a beautiful view at your next destination.
+So the last thing you want to do is drive the same road up and down twice on the same day… While in the meantime you could be having a quiet evening reading a book or sipping a cocktail on a terrace with a beautiful view at your next destination.